How Can YOU Become a Board Member?

 Be on the Board.
 No way! . . .
 But wait, maybe . . . just maybe there might be some benefits you get from being on the board besides getting a chance to help CHA grow and guide the direction that CHA takes in it's long range planning.

 So you decide that you want to get involved with CHA and be a board member or you know that special dedicated person that would bring experience and ideas to the board.
 What do you do now?
 How do you let someone know?
 Actually it's very simple.
 You contact the Past President.
-They are listed in The Instructor, the CHA website and the Membership Directory or the office can always give you their email or phone number.
 The Past President is the chair of the nominating committee whose main role is to recruit new board members and to ensure that each board member is equipped with the proper tools and motivation to carry out his/her responsibilities.

 Some of the things that the nominating committee looks for are special skills or expertise such as: fundraising, finances, business, PR, technology, legal, horse industry, or mission specific, professional background, other professional affiliations, other board service, special interests or hobbies.
 The objective of board recruitment is to find willing, able, and committed board members.
 How do you know if a candidate is going to be the right person for your board?